Soft serve ice cream shop Aqua S brings new flavors to Sharpstown

 A new spot to score ice cream and frozen yogurt has opened its doors in the neighborhood.
 Located at 9889 Bellaire Blvd., Suite D232 in Sharpstown.
 The addition is called Aqua S.

-Expect to find soft serve flavors such as salted caramel, red bean, or Aqua S's most popular flavor, sea salt.
+Expect to find soft serve flavors such as red bean or Aqua S's most popular flavor, sea salt.
 Having trouble deciding?
 Opt for a twist cone or cup with two flavors and top it off with fun additions like cotton candy fairy floss, sweet popcorn or toasted marshmallow.

 With a four-star rating out of 120 reviews on Yelp so far, the fresh arrival has gotten a good response.